mit-dci/lit/README.md

-# lit - a lightning node you can run on your pwn
+# lit - a lightning node you can run on your own
 ![Lit Logo](litlogo145.png)

 Under development, not for use with real money.